TLeafWolf/C-_Group_Project/README.md

 ask for payment info.

-option to ask for a sauce for fries and nuggets. (done by Cameron Mayo)
+option to ask for a sauces. (done by Cameron Mayo)

 option to delete or cancel item or order.